ErVuL/arlpy/README.md

 # ARL Python Tools modified

-A version with some more tools and matplotlib instead of bokeh.
+A custom version with some more tools and models.
+It uses matplotlib instead of bokeh.
 Fork from : https://github.com/org-arl/arlpy/

 ## Usage